-Back-to-School Safety: How to Reduce The Risks Of Issaquah Auto Accidents
+Back-to-School Safety: How to Reduce The Risks Of Auto Accidents

 The start of a new school year means packed drop-off lanes, more kids crossing streets, and heavier morning traffic.
-While this frantic activity can be fun for children, it increases the likelihood of auto accidents in Issaquah, which can leave drivers, passengers, and pedestrians suffering serious injuries.
+While this frantic activity can be fun for children, it increases the likelihood of auto accidents around schools, which can leave drivers, passengers, and pedestrians suffering serious injuries.

-Staying alert during the back-to-school rush is critical to keeping children safe.
-Our Issaquah auto accident attorney protects injured victims and their families throughout our community and knows how devastating school transportation accidents can be.
+Staying alert during the back-to-school rush is critical to keeping parents, children, and other commuters safe.
+Our auto accident attorneys protect injured victims and their families throughout our community and know how devastating school transportation accidents can be.
 Here’s what to know about the risks and how to help prevent them.

 Washington State Auto Accidents Increase During Back-to-School Season

-Students in the Issaquah School District resume classes on August 28, 2025.
-After a long summer, traffic patterns shift dramatically, particularly during early morning and mid-afternoon hours when children are coming and going to school.
+Students in the Issaquah School District resumed classes on August 28, 2025.
+After a long summer, traffic patterns shift dramatically, particularly during early morning and mid-afternoon hours when children are going to and coming from school.

 The National Safety Council (NSC) warns that auto accidents involving motorists and pedestrians tend to increase as a result.
-In Issaquah, residential neighborhoods that connect directly to busy commuter roads increase the risk.
+Like a lot of areas of King County, many Issaquah residential neighborhoods connect directly to busy commuter roads, increasing the risk.
 These create choke points where impatient drivers and young pedestrians cross paths.

 Other factors that make back-to-school auto accidents more likely to happen include: